BitMEX/api-connectors/auto-generated/javascript/docs/InstrumentApi.md

 var apiInstance = new BitMexApi.InstrumentApi();

 var opts = {
-  'symbol': ".XBT", // String | The composite index symbol.
+  'symbol': ".BXBT", // String | The composite index symbol.
   'filter': "filter_example", // String | Generic table filter.
 Send JSON key/value pairs, such as `{\"key\": \"value\"}`.
-You can key on individual fields, and do more advanced querying on timestamps.
-See the [Timestamp Docs](https://www.bitmex.com/app/restAPI#Timestamp-Filters) for more details.
   'columns': "columns_example", // String | Array of column names to fetch.
 If omitted, will return all columns.
 Note that this method will always return item keys, even when not specified, so you may receive more columns that you expect.
   'count': 100, // Number | Number of results to fetch.
+Must be a positive integer.
   'start': 0, // Number | Starting point for results.
   'reverse': false, // Boolean | If true, will sort results newest first.
   'startTime': new Date("2013-10-20T19:20:30+01:00"), // Date | Starting date filter for results.